Search

 Selling a part of a company is like performing surgery on a living heart.
 The clean and data protection-compliant allocation of data is a particular challenge.
 If companies do not take care of this at an early stage, it can delay or complicate the carve-out or even jeopardize the continued success of the target.
 Dr. Jyn Schultze-Melling, Partner at KPMG Law Rechtsanwaltsgesellschaft mbH and Markus Limbach, Partner at KPMG AG Wirtschaftsprüfungsgesellschaft, explain how companies should proceed.

-If company buyers and sellers are unable to agree on a purchase price, earn-out agreements have recently been used more frequently.
+If the buyer and seller of a company are unable to agree on a purchase price, earn-out agreements have recently been used more frequently.
 They stipulate that at least part of the purchase price is dependent on the performance of the target company after the acquisition.
 But does this always make sense?
 Dr. Daniel Kaut, Partner at KPMG Law Rechtsanwaltsgesellschaft mbH, and Christin Müller, Partner at KPMG AG Wirtschaftsprüfungsgesellschaft, explain in a joint podcast when the contracting parties should resort to earn-out clauses and what needs to be considered.

 Rising interest rates, the recession and possibly stricter regulations are creating a clear trend: more and more parts of companies are up for sale.
-Regardless of the reason why companies are divesting individual divisions, a carve-out process can be very challenging.
-Maximiliane Prüm, Partner at KPMG Law Rechtsanwaltschaft mbH, and Dr. Florian Jung, Partner at KPMG AG Wirtschaftsprüfungsgesellschaft, explain what buyers and sellers should think about in their joint podcast.
+Regardless of the reason companies divest individual divisions, a carve-out process can be very challenging.
+Maximiliane Prüm, Partner at KPMG Law Rechtsanwaltschaft mbH, and Dr. Florian Jung, Partner at KPMG AG Wirtschaftsprüfungsgesellschaft, describe what buyers and sellers should think about in a joint podcast.

 We have decades of experience in winddown projects and have developed best practices.
 Nevertheless, the goal is not a one-size-fits-all approach, but a solution that is tailored to your individual needs.
 Contact us.